Disney+ streaming service: Loki series, Rogue One spinoff confirmed

 - Possible Marvel series that could star Scarlet Witch (Elizabeth Olsen), according to Variety

-- Possible Marvel series that would team up Buckey Barnes (Sebastian Stan) and Sam Wilson aka Falcon (Anthony Mackie), according to Slashfilm
+- Possible Marvel series that would team up Bucky Barnes (Sebastian Stan) and Sam Wilson aka Falcon (Anthony Mackie), according to Slashfilm

 - Timmy Failure film directed by Spotlight's Tom McCarthy

-Note: This piece was first published Aug.
-27, 2018 and frequently updated as more news arrives.